 That relationship started through a sale of F-16 aircraft over 15 years ago.
 Since then we've trained with them, we've exercised with them and they've been very successful right now in conflicts going on in the Middle East.
 That's one story.

 To answer your question, we're seeing requests for replenishment of munitions.
-That's, again, been a success story.
+That's, again, been a success story. , how we've been able to expedite some of these urgent requests.

 You see that accelerating as everybody gets more familiar with the process?